 PMIX Mapping - short for Product Mix - is the process of associating your POS buttons with products or recipes in MarginEdge.
 When will you connect a POS button to a product versus a recipe?

 PMIX Mapping to Products:

-This is done when items you ring-up in the POS correspond to products you purchase.
+This is done when items you ring-up in the POS correspond to the products you purchase.
 This is common for beer, wine, and often liquor.
-For example, you may have a POS button labeled “Sam Adams Lager Btl”, and in ME you would associate that with the product “Sam Adams Lager Btl”.
+For example, you may have a POS button labeled “Sam Adams Lager Bottle”, and in ME you would associate that with the product “Sam Adams Lager Btl”.

 PMIX Mapping to Recipes:

-Starting PMIX Mapping
+Finding the PMIX Mapping

 The PMIX Mapping screen is found by clicking Accounting > PMIX Mapping from within the MarginEdge main menu.
-On your first visit to this screen, it will look something like the below, with labels shown in the Major column and numbers in the Quantity and Sold columns:
+On your first visit to this screen, it will look something like below, with labels shown in the Major column and numbers in the Quantity and Sold columns:

-Setup Category Types
+FIRST: Setup Category Types

 To do this click on the PMIX Setup button.
 On the PMIX Setup page, for each line, double-click the field in the Category Type column and select the correct category.
 Be sure to use the “Save Changes” button when finished.

-Buttons on the PMIX Mapping Screen
+Orienting to the PMIX Mapping Screen

 Along the top of the PMIX Mapping page are the following additional buttons: